-- If volunteer numbers are reduced, fees already paid (less deposit) may be credited to a future trip within 12 months or substitute volunteer, or donated.
+- If volunteer numbers are reduced, fees already paid (less deposit) may be credited to a future trip within 12 months, to substitute for a different volunteer, or donated.

 - If space allows, additional volunteers may be added.

-- Invoice deadline date: If you have not yet requested an invoice, we will send you one for the number of volunteers you currently have booked as of this date.
+- If you have not yet requested an invoice, we will send one for the number of volunteers currently have booked as of this date.

 30 days to 1 day prior to arrival